ksulima/Neural_Machine_Translation_Polish_Language/README.md

 ## Unsupervised Word Segmentation into Subword Units

 One of the possible solution to deal with complex polish morphology is to transform our corpus to be represented with subwords.
-The idea originally comes from neural machine translation problem.
+The idea originally comes from neural machine translation problem.<br>
-If you wish to dive into details, here is the original paper: https://arxiv.org/abs/1508.07909 and source code: https://github.com/rsennrich/subword-nmt
+If you wish to dive into details, here is the original paper: https://arxiv.org/abs/1508.07909 and source code: https://github.com/rsennrich/subword-nmt <br>

+Generally the method involves generating subwords from our corpus in an unsupervised learning and use them to replace words in a text.
+This allows to represent various alternations of the same word with one subword therefore decrease number of unique words in a corpus while keeping the adequate meaning.